Andamiro Unveils Prize Aquarium

 In the self-contained, instant-win game, players test their timing and reflexes in hopes of winning prizes using a single button.
 The player drops a prize capsule, timing it to fall through a moving hole at the bottom of the cabinet.
 If the player misses all three of the revolving holes, the prize drains and automatically reloads itself in the game’s overhead storage.
 The game supports 4″ capsules, which can be filled with prizes or tickets (Andamiro demonstrated the game at IAAPA with ticket values inside the capsules).

 Andamiro’s Prize Aquarium measures 30” W x 40” D x 80” H and weighs 320 lbs.
-For more information, call the factory at 310-767-5800 or email sales@andamirousa.com.
+For more information, call the factory at 310-767-5800 or email [email protected].